je-an/jean-list/README.md

 - **currentIndex**: `Number` - Index of object, which shall be moved
 - **newIndex**: `Number` - Moves the object behind currentIndex to newIndex

-**Returns**
-- `Number` - index of the element within the list or -1 if the element is not part of the list.

 ## Tests

 Open spec/spec-runner.html in browser to see the test cases.